techxcelerate/sql-studio/README.md

 - **Support**: [contact@ntxm.org](mailto:contact@ntxm.org)
 - **GitHub Repo**: [techxcelerate/sql-studio](https://github.com/techxcelerate/sql-studio) (for releases and issues only; source code is not open for contributions)

 Thank you for using SQL Studio!
-If you find it valuable, share your feedback via issues—we appreciate it.
+If you find it valuable, share your feedback - We appreciate it.